Rashtriya Indian Military College: Section system

 The school is divided into four sections.
-Each cadet is assigned a section at the start of his time in the school and will remain in that section for the whole of their school career.
+Each cadet is assigned a section at the start of his time in the school and will remain in that section for their whole tenure.
 These sections were earlier called Rawlinson, Kitchener and Roberts and the new names were given in the post-independence years.
 Each section is looked after by one Section Master (called Section Master) who is assisted by one or two Section Tutors.
 There is fierce competition between the sections which well continues for the rest of the life among the Old Boys or the Rimcollians.